 Employees have the right to inspect and receive a copy of their personnel files and records that relate to the employee's performance or to any grievance concerning the employee, at reasonable times and at reasonable intervals, but no later than 30 calendar days from the date the District receives a written request.
-Employees also have the right to inspect and/or copy their own payroll records; the District shall comply with reasonable requests for inspection and/or copying as soon as practicable, but no later than 21 calendar days from the request.
+Employees also have the right to inspect or copy their own payroll records; the District shall comply with reasonable requests for inspection or copying as soon as practicable, but no later than 21 calendar days from the request.

-The employee should contact the General Manager (or designee) to set up an appointment if you wish to see or copy certain papers in his/her personnel file.
+Contact the General Manager (or designee) to set up an appointment if you wish to see or copy certain papers in your personnel file.
 The review of your file must be done in the District's main office with employee supervision.